demisto/content/Packs/ShiftManagement/Scripts/AssignAnalystToIncidentOOO/README.md

 ---

 This automation runs using the default Limited User role, unless you explicitly change the permissions.
-For more information, see the section about permissions here: For XSOAR 6, see the https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.x/Cortex-XSOAR-Playbook-Design-Guide/Automations.
-For XSOAR 8, see the https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Create-a-script.
+For more information, see the section about permissions here: For Cortex XSOAR 6, see the https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/6.x/Cortex-XSOAR-Playbook-Design-Guide/Automations for Cortex XSOAR 8 Cloud, see the https://docs-cortex.paloaltonetworks.com/r/Cortex-XSOAR/8/Cortex-XSOAR-Cloud-Documentation/Create-a-script.

 ## Script Data
 ---